 Otto, the system owner, defines the huddle and team meeting system.
 He talks about the benefits and it's purpose.
 We also hear from leaders and team members from the Acrylic team as they describe their experiences and views of huddles and meetings.

-We show all the various areas of the supply chain at O.C.
-Tanner and the employment experience ranging from our in-house dining to our onsite warehouse.
+In this video, we show all the various areas of the supply chain at O.C.
+Tanner and the employment experience ranging from our in-house to our onsite warehouse.
 The manufacturing supply chain group offers a wide band of expertise and work opportunities.
-This is one of the many reasons why O.C.
-Tanner has a long service tenure.
-People come and they stay.

 The Supply Chain leaders visit 35 production and support teams every three months to hear their improvements and progress during strategy deployment.
 Hear from Mike as he shares his learnings and insights as a leader and how the Gemba helps him make better decisions.
 Gary also shares his thoughts on how the visits have evolved over time as team members become more engaged in the process.

 Dave talks about the two principles of the cultural enablers of the Shingo Model which are respect every individual and lead with humility.
 Under those principles we talk about some ideal behaviors that help teach, support, and educate to the cultural enablers.

 In this video manufacturing team members gather with Gary and leaders to learn about the importance of employee appreciation over cookies and milk!
 Here teams share their progress so far and what examples of improvements have made a difference in efficiency and cost savings.

 Forty different teams in the Supply Chain and some from the outside celebrated the end of another great six months.
 This is one of the ways we share great ideas and Yokoten.

 Watch as several teams report their results at the end of a six month strategy period.
 Each team tracked and recorded their progress through defining a target statement, lead, and lag measure.
 Hear Gary talk about the Best of Show and what it took to achieve the recognition.